storj/docs/app/(docs)/support/account-management-billing/payment-methods/page.md

 If the STORJ token balance runs out, a user will receive a notification to the registered email on the account.
 However, if a new payment is not added within a reasonable amount of time, Storj reserves the right to reduce account usage limits to zero and/or reclaim the available storage and bandwidth resources and delete your data stored on the network pursuant to our data retention policy.

 ## Using Online payment link in the Open invoice
 This option is available only in the Opened unpaid invoices.
+You need to download the invoice PDF from the Billing History and open it, then click the Online payment link.
 There you could also use a different Card, a Wire bank transfer, Google Pay, Apple Pay and Amazon Pay.